ryanhellyer/comicjet/README.md

 		ask for translators English -> German for other comics ask Gaia authors for permission to translate their comics

-Personal experience:
-	Need keyboard access to switch language.
-		Perhaps ENTER.
-SPACE is already used for page down.

-Next arrow appears on last page - it shouldn't.

-"Next" -> "Next page"
-			"Nexte Seite"
-	- could be confused with "Next comic"

 Translate:
 	'de' => 'And another other German text goes here', 'de' => 'Some German text goes here',